telegram-bot-sdk/website-archive/source/docs/handling-updates.md

 1. Getting the Updates.
 2. Handling the Updates using [Event Listener](#event-listener).

-> **Note**: We highly recommend you to take a look or use one of the starter projects to understand the structure and implementation example.
+> **Note**: We highly recommend you to take a look or use one of the starter projects to understand the basic idea and implementation of the SDK.
 >
 > - [Standalone project starter template](https://github.com/telegram-bot-sdk/standalone-starter)
 > - [Laravel project starter template](https://github.com/telegram-bot-sdk/laravel-starter)